Founder’s Playbook

 Coalition Building

-For: Diverse Elders Coalition, National Asian Pacific Center on Aging, National Caucus and Center on Black Aging, National Hispanic Council on Aging, Nationbal Indian Council on Aging, Inc., SAGE - Advocacy & Services for LGBTQ+ Elders, Southeast Asia Resource Action Center
+Strategy by Robert Espinoza; design by RD Design for the Diverse Elders Coalition, National Asian Pacific Center on Aging, National Caucus and Center on Black Aging, National Hispanic Council on Aging, National Indian Council on Aging, Inc., SAGE – Advocacy & Services for LGBTQ+ Elders, and the Southeast Asia Resource Action Center, with images courtesy of the Diverse Elders Coalition.

 “Robert Espinoza understood early on that opportunity in aging meant ensuring Black older adults had a voice in national conversations about policy and care.
 Through the Diverse Elders Coalition, he helped build a space where those perspectives could shape the future of aging in America.”